explodinglabs/iko/README.md

   return new;
 end; $$
 EOF

-create trigger encrypt_pass
+# Trigger the encrypt_pass function when a user is inserted or updated
-  before insert or update on auth.user for each row execute procedure auth.encrypt_pass ();
+create-trigger encrypt_pass 'before insert or update' auth user encrypt_pass
 ```

 Run the script to create all migrations at once: